Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Experiments with synthetic data

-Figure~\ref{fig:exp-zipf-unique-M} reports on additional experiments demonstrating the performance of Algorithm~\ref{alg:conformal-sketch-unique} for constructing confidence intervals with valid coverage for unique queries at level $1-\alpha=95\%$.
-These experiments follow the same setup as those in Figure~\ref{fig:exp-zipf-marginal}, simulating data from a Zipf distribution with tail parameter $1.5$.
-The difference is that the coverage and length performance metrics are now averaged only on the unique objects $\textsc{Unique}(\mathcal{Z}^{\text{test}})$ in a set $\mathcal{Z}^{\text{test}}$ containing $M=100$ independent random queries.
-Algorithm~\ref{alg:conformal-sketch-unique} is applied using fixed conformity scores and different values of $M'$, which controls the size of the calibration subsets, ranging from 1 to 100.
+This section investigates the performance of Algorithm~\ref{alg:conformal-sketch-unique}, our proposed method for constructing confidence intervals with guaranteed coverage for distinct queries.
+These experiments follow the same setup as those in Section~\ref{sec:app-synthetic-cu}, simulating data from a Zipf distribution with tail parameter $a=1.5$.
+The difference is that the coverage and length performance metrics are now averaged only on the distinct queries, $\textsc{Unique}(\mathcal{Z}^{\text{test}})$, from a random test set $\mathcal{Z}^{\text{test}}$ of size $M=100$.
+Algorithm~\ref{alg:conformal-sketch-unique} is applied at level $1-\alpha=95\%$ using the fixed-width one-sided conformity scores described in Section~\ref{sec:conf-scores-fixed}, and varying $M'$, which controls the size of the calibration shards, as a control parameter between 1 and 100.

-Unsurprisingly, the desired 95\% coverage for unique queries~\eqref{eq:conf-int-unique} is achieved when $M' \approx M$, as anticipated by Theorem~\ref{eq:coverage-unique}.
-By contrast, the coverage for unique queries is lower than 95\% when $M'$ is small.
-This should not be surprising because Algorithm~\ref{alg:conformal-sketch-unique} reduces to Algorithm~\ref{alg:conformal-sketch} if $M'=1$, and the latter is designed to provide marginal coverage~\eqref{eq:marginal-coverage}, not coverage for unique queries~\eqref{eq:conf-int-unique}.
-In fact, as shown in Figure~\ref{fig:exp-zipf-unique}, even Algorithm~\ref{alg:conformal-sketch-frequency}, which is designed to achieve the relatively stronger notion of frequency-range conditional coverage~\eqref{eq:conf-int-cond}, does not always provide valid inference for unique queries.
-Finally, Figure~\ref{fig:exp-zipf-unique-M} also highlights that the unique-query coverage practically achieved by applying on these data Algorithm~\ref{alg:conformal-sketch-unique} with smaller values of $M'$ is much higher then the worst-case asymptotic lower bound, $\max(0,1- \alpha - 2\cdot \nu(100/M'))$, given by Theorem~\ref{eq:coverage-unique-robust}.
+Figure~\ref{fig:exp-zipf-unique-M} confirms that the desired 95\% coverage for distinct queries~\eqref{eq:conf-int-unique} is achieved when Algorithm~\ref{alg:conformal-sketch-unique} is applied with $M' \approx M$, as predicted by Theorem~\ref{eq:coverage-unique}.
+By contrast, the coverage for distinct queries is lower when $M'$ is small.
+This should not be surprising because Algorithm~\ref{alg:conformal-sketch-unique} reduces to Algorithm~\ref{alg:conformal-sketch} if $M'=1$, and the latter is designed to provide marginal coverage~\eqref{eq:marginal-coverage}, not coverage for distinct queries~\eqref{eq:conf-int-unique}.
+In fact, as shown in Figure~\ref{fig:exp-zipf-unique}, even Algorithm~\ref{alg:conformal-sketch-frequency}, which targets the relatively stronger notion of frequency-range conditional coverage~\eqref{eq:conf-int-cond}, does not always provide valid inference for distinct queries.

+Finally, Figure~\ref{fig:exp-zipf-unique-M} also highlights that the distinct-query coverage practically achieved by applying on these data Algorithm~\ref{alg:conformal-sketch-unique} with smaller values of $M'$ is much higher then the worst-case asymptotic lower bound, $\max(0,1- \alpha - 2\cdot \nu(100/M'))$, given by Theorem~\ref{eq:coverage-unique-robust}.